blawson327/TuyaSmartthings/README.md

 DevID and localkey's
    see one of the links below in order to find your specific keys.
 I used Android ADB to find the localkey(no root required)

-Node script hacked together, using DaveGut's TPLink script as a starting point.
+Device Handler and Node script hacked together using DaveGut's TPLink script as a starting point.

 Credits:
 Tuya/Smart Life